What are Core Web Vitals?

 - Lazy loading integrating and providing media content only upon requests to preserve the transmission capacity of a connection.

-The best advice on improving CLS would be to eliminate any unrequired layout shifts and giving enough space on the page for any media content such as transform animation.
+The best advice on improving CLS would be to eliminate any unrequired layout shifts and give enough space on the page for any media content such as transform animation.
 Also, make sure the ads are appropriately rendered and have enough height and width on the page.

 Enhancing your LCP score is all about the amount of media and content on the webpage.
 It is especially relevant for the rankings to keep the top of the page relatively simple.
 Videos and rich media content are lucrative for advertisers and publishers alike.
 However, those types of ad placements should be moved below the fold to avoid impacting load time speed.
 Presenting an image for the video thumbnail can also drastically increase the speed load factor.
 In a nutshell, one must balance the number of ads on the page and take care of the background load because the page’s loading process stops rendering the rest.
 A preload command option can help with this issue and give more control over font loads.